 Walking up Kingsland High Road, Egon savoured the invigorating effects of his flat white.
 Hackney used to be one of London’s poorest areas, filled with immigrants and dwellings in need of repair.
 Now, looking at house and rent prices, this was hard to believe.
-Mingling with the multi-cultural crowd, Egon felt like a man of the world, glad to have moved away from his village in Shropshire where monoculture and monothinking had taken over even the more advanced human beings.
+Mingling with the multi-cultural crowd, Egon feels like a man of the world, glad to have moved away from his village in Shropshire where monoculture and monothinking had taken over even the more advanced human beings.
 Continue reading →

 Hedda Hoffman was an underpaid extra starlet, hanging around the Paramount Studio lot waiting for her big time.
 There were so many hopefuls just like her but she not only had resources, she was also resourceful and no one would ever be able to claim she’d slept her way to the top.